Characters: The Elder Scrolls IV: Oblivion

 The Gray Fox

 - Awesome McCoolname/Meaningful Name: Corvus Umbranox roughly translates as 'Raven Shadownight'.
-Fitting, isn't it?
+All three are evocative of symbology of Nocturnal, Daedric Prince of night, shadow, and thieves.

 - Catch Phrase: "Capital!"